medialab/minet/docs/cli.md

                            [--rcfile RCFILE] [--password PASSWORD] [-i INPUT]
                            [--explode EXPLODE] [-s SELECT] [--total TOTAL]
                            [-o OUTPUT]
-                           uri-or-url_or_uri-or-url_column
+                           post_or_post_column

-# Minet Bluesky Get Post From URI or URL Command
+# Minet Bluesky Get Post from URI or URL command

 Get whether a Bluesky post given its URI or URL or multiple Bluesky posts given their URIs or URLs from the column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
-  uri-or-url_or_uri-or-url_column
-                                Single uri-or-url to process or name of the CSV column containing uri-or-urls when using
+  post_or_post_column           Single post to process or name of the CSV column
-                                -i/--input.
+                                containing posts when using -i/--input.

 Optional Arguments:
   --identifier IDENTIFIER       Bluesky personal identifier (don't forget the